idaholab/moose/modules/heat_conduction/doc/content/source/bcs/ADInfiniteCylinderRadiativeBC.md

-# InfiniteCylinderRadiativeBC
+# ADInfiniteCylinderRadiativeBC

-!syntax description /BCs/InfiniteCylinderRadiativeBC
+!syntax description /BCs/ADInfiniteCylinderRadiativeBC

 This boundary condition computes the radiative heat flux from the boundary to an infinite cylinder completely surrounding it.
 The boundary itself is assumed